dy/watr/readme.md

 double(108) // 216
 ```

+That can be useful as WASM API layer for hi-level languages, eg. [sonl](https://github.com/audio-lab/sonl).

 <!--
 Main goal is to get very fluent with wasm text and to know it from within.